Agness Gidna: Career

 She graduated from the University of Dar es Salaam, Complutense University of Madrid (Spain), and the University of Alcala (Spain).
 She is a founder of the largest Pastoral Neolithic site in sub-sahara Africa-(Luxmanda Site).
 She is a co-director of International research projects e.g. the Olduvai Gorge Project.

 As Senior Curator of Paleontology at the National Museum of Tanzania, she has organized and curated two major exhibitions about human origin in Olduvai Gorge Museum, founded by Mary Leakey, and the National Museum of Tanzania.
-She gave tours to Monica Chakwera, First Lady of Malawi.
+She gave tours to Samia Suluhu Hassan, Vice President of Tanzania in 2017 during the inauguration of the new Olduvai Gorge museum and to Monica Chakwera, First Lady of Malawi.